yhsdaniel/yhsdaniel/README.md

 Web Developer
 -------------

-Hi, I'm a software developer with more than 5 years of hands-on experience.
+Hi, I'm a website developer with more than 5 years of hands-on experience.
 I have honed my skills in front-end development.
-I have experience in financial data.
 I’m a humble and easygoing person.
 I like to always improve my skills and be proactive.

 * 🌍  I'm based in Indonesia
 * ✉️  You can contact me at [daniel.kristi09@gmail.com](mailto:daniel.kristi09@gmail.com)